 Volume measures capacity.
 So the unit of volume is basically a unit for measuring the capacity or the extent of an object or space.
 The unit is mostly used to specify the volume of goods or a liquid (fluids).
 However, students should keep in mind that mass and volume are yet two different physical quantities.
 While this is an interesting topic, let’s have a look at what units are used all over the world below.

 SI Unit of Volume

-Talking about the SI Unit of volume it is measured in cubic meter or m3 incorporating the three-dimensional use of the base unit of length and metre.
+Talking about the SI Unit of volume it is measured in cubic meter or m3 incorporating the three-dimensional use of the base unit of length and meter.
 Where 1 m3 = 1 m • 1 m • 1 m.
-However, the widely used metric unit for volume is the litre.
+However, the widely used metric unit for volume is the liter.
 In addition to this, standard metric prefixes are used to highlight large or small volume measures.
-Often, millilitre (ml) is also used as a unit for measuring volume.
+Often, milliliter (ml) is also used as a unit for measuring volume.

 Other Volume Units

 There are also a few other units that are used to depict the volume.
 These include the British system of measurements like barrels, drams, gills, bushels, pecks, amongst others.
 However, some of the more standard units used in the British system are the cubic inch or cubic foot and the gallon.